-Will Lowrey—Will arrived at Vermont Law School as a 1L after a lengthy career in the corporate world managing projects and business processes in his hometown of Richmond, Virginia.
+Will Lowrey JD'17—Will arrived at Vermont Law School after a lengthy career in the corporate world managing projects and business processes in his hometown of Richmond, Virginia.
 In parallel to his prior career, Will spent the last 12 years leading or volunteering with numerous animal welfare and animal rights organizations.
 His primary areas of focus included advocacy/rescue of pit bulls, community outreach for dogs in low-income neighborhoods, animal fighting awareness, and response and sheltering of animals impacted by disasters.
 Will has also spent time working with Native Americans on various reservations and disadvantaged teens in foster care.
 Will originally obtained his degree in criminal justice from Virginia Commonwealth University and is interested in prosecuting animal crimes or lobbying for stronger legislation to protect animals.

 Zoe Newman—Zoe is a 2L in VLS’s Accelerated Juris Doctor (AJD) program.
 Prior to law school, she spent several years working in public policy for the Vermont Secretary of State.
 Zoe is committed to the democratic process and inspiring young women to become engaged in the political process; she serves as the legislative chairwoman for VT Girls State, running a mock legislative program for high school-age girls from around the state.
 In the past, she has volunteered for Outright Vermont and Vermont Refugee Resettlement Program and has a specific interest in transgender and immigration law.
 This summer, Zoe will be working in the South Royalton Legal Clinic.